cdmx-in/wappler_ac_ag_grid/README.md

 The AG Grid module allows you to create a flexible and customizable data grid with various options and properties.
 Below, you'll find the list of properties and options available for configuring the AG Grid module:

-**Important Changes in v1.2.5:**
-With the update to AG Grid v31, a built-in page limit dropdown feature has been introduced.
-Consequently, when utilizing external page limit selectors, it is necessary to configure the page selector settings accordingly.
-The defaults are 20, 50, and 100.
-If you wish to use values other than these defaults, kindly utilize the Page Size Selectors settings to define your preferred selections.

 ## AG Grid Properties

 1. **ID**: Unique ID for the grid.
 (Required)